DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 - More time to read
 - Shader
 - Fix the light in the lobby
-- Make it more clear to user the raycast for the holograms
+- Make it more clear to user the ray-cast for the holograms

 ## Challenges

-Here are some of the challanges that we faced while working on this project.
+Here are some of the challenges that we faced while working on this project.
 To say there were more than a few is an understatement.

 ### Technical Challenges